What is a TurboTenant Lease?

 Ending Your Lease

 Has your Tenant given notice or is it move out time?
-Use the button to enter the exact end date of the Lease.
+Use the EDIT button to change the end date of the Lease.
 The Lease will automatically move to PAST LEASES and the Tenants associated with the Lease will become PAST TENANTS if they are not already attached to a new Lease.
 No notifications are sent to your Tenant when these changes are made.

 Renewing Your Lease

 Has your Tenant decided to renew the Lease or re-sign one with new roommates?
 If so you can renew the Lease instead of creating a new one.
-Simply click RENEW LEASE and add the new details.
+Simply click EDIT and extend the lease end date.

-If you do not renew the lease. those tenants will be automatically archived in the system.
+If you do not renew the lease, your tenants will automatically be moved to past tenants on the lease end date.
 You can still find their information by clicking SEE PAST TENANTS on the tenants' page.

 Have an Applicant you're ready to move in?